Rob Manfred is fundamentally changing the game of baseball

 Technology brought in another major change to the game, though not to the playing rules themselves, with the introduction of instant replay reviews in 2008.
 First, home runs could be reviewed, and then reviews were expanded to almost every play except calling balls and strikes.
 Technology will change that, too, but playing rules remained the same.

 Then came Rob Manfred, with ideas to make the game better.
 It started with modifying the rules on runners sliding into home or breaking up a double play.
 But more important to Manfred, the pace of the game was too slow, which wasn’t good for television, which in turn put a damper on profits.
-There was no point in playing games, in the world according to Manfred, if owners weren’t making money.
+There was no point in playing games, in the world according to Manfred, if owners weren’t making as much money as possible.

 Once the owners had cashed their checks from the regional sports networks and beer concessions had closed at the ballpark, extra innings were just a waste of time.
 The Covid pandemic gave him just the excuse that he needed to usher in the “ghost runner” rule that was experimented with in the minor leagues, to all but eliminate the games that dragged on into multiple extra innings.
 If he had to destroy 150 years of tradition by changing the scoring rules to get rid of non profit baseball, so be it.
 While the rule was tolerated by fans in the Covid season of 2020, it was widely unpopular as MLB twice brought it back ‘for one more season’ under the guise of player health and safety.
 In reality, the motive can be found by following the money.